 - Boy’s Training School / Camp 30 Collection

-Spotlight of artifacts
+Spotlight of artifacts:

 - Jury Dominion upright concert Grand Piano, c.
 1901

-- Bowmanville Built Furniture: Wardrobe, Baby’s Bed, Chairs, and Bureau.
+- Bowmanville Built Furniture: Wardrobe, Baby’s Bed, Chairs, and Bureau

-Scope of the Clarke Museum
+Scope of Clarke Schoolhouse

 - an 1878 one-room schoolhouse, approx. 1200 square feet